awsdocs/aws-xray-developer-guide/doc-source/xray-console-filters.md

 The two nodes have the same name but different types\.
 A standard service filter will find traces for both\.

 **Example Service filter**
-Requests that include an error on any service named "random\-name"\.
+Requests that include an error on any service named `random-name`\.

 ```
 service("random-name") { error }
 ```

-Use the id\(\) function to narrow the search down to errors on the function itself, excluding errors from the service\.
+Use the `id` function to narrow the search down to errors on the function itself, excluding errors from the service\.

-**Example Service filter with id\(\) function**
+**Example Service filter with id function**
-Requests that include an error on a service named "random\-name" with type "AWS::Lambda::Function"\.
+Requests that include an error on a service named `random-name` with type `AWS::Lambda::Function`\.

 ```
 service(id(name: "random-name", type: "AWS::Lambda::Function")) { error }